 Mr. Benson has extensive experience in all phases of litigation, through trial and appeal.
 His breadth of experience includes obtaining injunctive relief, litigating section 337 cases before the ITC and arguing before the Federal Circuit.
 He also integrates reexamination, inter partes review and other PTO proceedings into broader litigation and licensing strategies.
 Mr. Benson’s experience encompasses both defensive patent litigation and offensive patent enforcement through licensing and litigation.

 As a result of his frequent representation of clients in Taiwan, Japan and China, Mr. Benson has also developed an expertise in litigating issues that arise in the context of global businesses, multinational litigation and cross-border disputes.
 Patent litigation and licenses often give rise to unique issues, claims and defenses in the international context.
 Mr. Benson collaborates with each client to develop creative and cost-efficient strategies tailored to achieve his client’s objectives in each situation.

 Mr. Benson has been named a Super Lawyer for 11 consecutive years, from 2005 through 2015.
 Mr. Benson’s cases have involved a wide range of technologies, including mobile devices, computer hardware and software, telecommunications, semiconductors, LCDs, LEDs, printers, cameras, and other consumer electronics.

 Mr. Benson’s commitment to service extends beyond his professional clients.
-He is the founder of Arms of Love International, a charitable organization that operates homes for abandoned and abused children.
-Since 1998, Mr. Benson has helped establish new programs in Africa, North and South America, and Southeast Asia that have cared for hundreds of children.
+He is the founder of Arms of Love International, a charitable organization that operates family-based homes for abandoned and abused children, and Love Forward

 Mr. Benson is a founding member of the East Bay Community Law Center, which provides legal services to the low-income community.